-columns.
 HUNDREDS TENS UNITS (fault type) (fuel type) (burner status type) 0 - This alarm will lockout the 0 or 1 - Fault will be active for 0 or 1 - Fault will be active burner and shows on the display any fuel selection (including regardless of the current as 'FXX'.
 Manual intervention no fuel selected at all). burner status (i.e. all the (fault mute) is required to restart time). the burner once the fault condition has cleared.
 The burner will lockout within one second.
 1 - This alarm will shutdown the 2 - Fault will be active only 2 - Fault will be active after burner and show on the display when the currently selected the fan has started, the air as 'FXX'.
-When the fault profile fires GAS. pressure switch has made condition clears, this fault will P and the drives have made change to 'CXX' and the burner their purge positions (i.e. will restart without manual once pre-purge starts).
-Not intervention.
-The burner will active during post purge. shutdown within one second. active during post purge.
-2 - This alarm is for indication 3 - Fault will be active only 3 - Fault will be active after only.
-It will appear on the when the currently selected pre-purge has finished (i.e. display as 'LXX' but will not stop profile fires OIL. drives moving to the ignition the burner operating.
-The limit prome mes oiL. position).
-Not active during will operate within three post purge. seconds. post purge.
+When the fault profile fires GAS. pressure switch has made condition clears, this fault will and the drives have made change to 'CXX' and the burner their purge positions (i.e. will restart without manual once pre-purge starts).
+Not Intervention.
+The burner will active during post purge.
+Shutdown within one second.
+2 Foult will be pative only 2.
+Foult will be pative often 2 - This alarm is for indication 3 - Fault will be active only 3 - Fault will be active after display as 'I XX' but will not stop profile fires Oll drives moving to the ignition the burner operating.
+The limit prome mes OIL. nosition) Not active during will operate within three position).
+Not active during seconds post purge.
 3 - This operates the same as 4 - Fault will be active only 4 - Fault will be active after selection 1 in this column, but when there is a fuel profile pilot ignition has started the fault will be generated when currently selected (either (status 11 onwards).
 Not the input closes.
-This should not firing GAS or OIL). active during post purge. be used for any safety function active during post purge. because if the wire breaks, it cannot be detected.
+This should not firing GAS or OIL). active during post purge. be used for any safety function , because if the wire breaks, it cannot be detected.
 4 - This alarm will shutdown the All other values will work like 5 - Fault will be active after burner and show on the display selection 1 (including zero).
 5 main ignition has started as 'FXX'.
 When the fault to 9 are spare so new (status 13 onwards).
-Not condition clears, this fault will functions can be added later. active during post purge. change to 'CXX' and the burner active during post purge. will restart without manual intervention.
+Not condition clears, this fault will functions can be added later. active during post purge. change to 'CXX' and the burner will restart without manual Intervention.
 The burner will shutdown within three seconds.
-5 to 9 are spare and can't be 6 - Fault will be active after selected. the drives have reached their 30100.CU. low fire positions and the burner is ready to modulate (status 16).
-Not active during post purge.
-7 fould activate a st investigation 7 fault activates at ignition only (status 10 to 14 inclusive)
+5 to 9 are spare and can't be 6 - Fault will be active after selected. the drives have reached their humor is ready to modulate (status 16) Not active during nost purge Poor burge.
+7 fault activates at ignition only (status 10 to 14 inclusive)